SucreLab/AlveolEye/README.md

   <a href="#alveoleye-automated-lung-morphometry-made-easy">Back to Top</a>
 </div>

-### Postprocessing: Segment Alveolar Tissue, Find Lumens, and Prepare Image for Assessment
+### Postprocessing: Segment Alveolar Tissue and Find Vessel and Aireway Lumens

 ![postprocessing diagram](./docs/POSTPROCESSING_FINAL.svg)

 1. **Configure thresholding**
-   - For manual thresholding: Check the box and set the threshold level.
+   - For manual thresholding: Select the "Manual threshold" checkbox and use the spinbox to set the threshold level.
-   - For automatic thresholding (Otsu's method): Leave the box unchecked.
+   - For automatic thresholding ([Otsu's method](https://learnopencv.com/otsu-thresholding-with-opencv/)): Leave the box unchecked.

 2. **Remove small particles**
    - Set the maximum size cutoff for particles to remove.